amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 If you are not familiar with DevOps, there are multiple facets to the the word.
 One focuses on organizational values, such as small, well rounded agile teams focusing on owning a particular service, whereas one focuses on automating the software delivery process as much as possible to shorten the time between code check in and customers testing and providing feedback.
 This allows us to shorten the feedback loop and iterate based on customer requirements at a much quicker rate.

 In this workshop, you will take Interstella's existing logistics platform and apply concepts of CI/CD to their environment.
 To do this, you will create a pipeline to automate all deployments using AWS CodeCommit or GitHub, AWS CodeBuild, AWS CodePipeline, and AWS CloudFormation.
-Today, the Interstella logistic platform runs on Amazon EC2 Container Service following a microservice architecture, meaning that there are very strict API contracts that are in place.
+Today, the Interstella logistic platform runs on Amazon Elastic Container Service following a microservice architecture, meaning that there are very strict API contracts that are in place.
 As part of the move to a more continuous delivery model, they would like to make sure these contracts are always maintained.

 The tools that we use in this workshop are part of the AWS Dev Tools stack, but are by no means an end all be all.
 What you should focus on is the idea of CI/CD and how you can apply it to your environments.